Complex expressions¶

 Functions¶

 Function names should be in UPPER_CASE.
-You need to append the trailing colon character to a function name.
+You need to append a trailing colon character to a function name.
 There should not be any whitespace between function name and parentheses.

 Examples